 In recent years we have restricted our sampling to the summer months, and as a result we are unable to comment on results from spring and fall.
 We believe we should return to a longer sampling season

-In 2019 our Water Quality Monitoring Campaign included 16 sites which have been monitored for at least six years.
-We sampled five times between late June and mid September.
+In 2020 our Water Quality Monitoring Campaign included 16 sites which have been monitored for at least seven years.
+We sampled three times during the summer months.
 We use the MANTA water quality monitoring device provided by The Last Green Valley.
-Data we collect includes dissolved oxygen, pH, temperature, turbidity, conductivity, and chloride concentrations.
+Data we collect includes dissolved oxygen, pH, temperature, turbidity, conductivity, and, for the second year, chloride concentrations.
 Our program is conducted in accordance with a Quality Assurance Program Plan developed by the Last Green Valley for all the users of their equipment.

 In general, parameters are consistent with results of previous years, contributing to the strength of our baseline understanding of the river and its tributaries.
 Low flow was a factor in 2020, contributing to high levels of conductivity, but did not seem to depress dissolved Oxygen levels much.

 Thanks to The Last Green Valley for the use of their equipment and calibration materials, and especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.

 Please contact Jack Josti to volunteer for our 2021 campaign.